hongchengzhu/Lombard-VLD/README.md

 ## Acknowledge

-Our project was inspired by: [TaoRuijie/ECAPA-TDNN](https://github.com/TaoRuijie/ECAPA-TDNN).
+Our code project was partially inspired by: [TaoRuijie/ECAPA-TDNN](https://github.com/TaoRuijie/ECAPA-TDNN).